tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Protocols like DTLS-SRTP and DTLS-over-SCTP utilize TLS or DTLS for key establishment but repurpose some of the keying material for their own purpose.
-These protocols use the TLS exporter defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}.
+These protocols use the TLS exporter defined in
+{{Section 7.5 of I-D.ietf-tls-rfc8446bis}}.

 Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived key to generate Exported Keying Material (EKM) to protect packets.
 The "sk" derived in the
-{{key_update}} will be used as the "Secret" in the exporter function, defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.
+{{key_update}} will be used as the "Secret" in the exporter function, defined in
+{{Section 7.5 of I-D.ietf-tls-rfc8446bis}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.

 #  Security Considerations

 This entire document is about security.

-When utilizing this extension it is important to understand the interaction with ticket-based resumption since resumption without the execution of a Diffie-Hellman exchange offering forward secrecy will potentially undo updates to the application traffic secret derivation, depending on when tickets have been exchanged.

 # IANA Considerations